 Cybersecurity and Infrastructure Security Agency, DHS.

-The Infrastructure Security Division (ISD) within the Cybersecurity and Infrastructure Security Agency (CISA) will submit the following Information Collection Request (ICR) to the Office of Management and Budget (OMB) for review and clearance in accordance with the Paperwork Reduction Act of 1995.
-The submission proposes to renew the information collection for an additional three years and update the burden estimates.
+The Infrastructure Security Division (ISD) within the Cybersecurity and Infrastructure Security Agency (CISA) is issuing a 60-day notice and request for comments to revise Information Collection Request (ICR) 1670-0029.
+CISA will submit the ICR to the Office of Management and Budget (OMB) for review and clearance in accordance with the Paperwork Reduction Act of 1995.

-You may send comments, identified by docket number through the Federal eRulemaking Portal: http://www.regulations.gov.
-Follow the instructions for sending comments.
+You may submit comments, identified by docket number CISA-2021-0009 through the Federal eRulemaking Portal available at http://www.regulations.gov.
+Follow the instructions for submitting comments.

-Instructions: All submissions received must include the agency name “CISA” and docket number CISA-2020-0002.
-All comments received will be posted without change to http://www.regulations.gov, including any personal information provided.
+Instructions: All comments received via https://www.regulations.gov will be posted to the public docket at https://www.regulations.gov, including any personal information provided.

 Start Further Info